Multi-user quantum key distribution with collective eavesdropping detection over collective-noise channels: The method for constructing the unitary operations required in the MQCP-CD

 \subsection{The role of the proposed method}

-If someone wants to design a MQCP-CD using a certain kind of quantum state in his favour, one of the most important thing he should do is to find the corresponding encoding operation ($U$) and controlling operation ($C$) which cannot be discriminated precisely.
-Obviously, the method we just proposed above can be used to construct such unitary operations according to the kind of the quantum state the designer wants to use.
-For example, if he wants to design a MQCP-CD with single photons, a natural choice for one the two bases could be \{$|0_s\rangle$ and $|1_s\rangle$\}, here $|0_s\rangle$ and $|1_s\rangle$ represent the horizontal and vertical polarizations of photons respectively.
-Utilizing our method presented above, the other base could be chosen as$\{|+_s\rangle, |-_s\rangle\}$, here $|+_s\rangle=\frac{1}{\sqrt{2}}(|0_s\rangle-i|1_s\rangle)$, $|-\rangle=\frac{1}{\sqrt{2}}(|1_s\rangle-i|0_s\rangle)$, and the corresponding encoding operation ($U_s$) and controlling operation ($C_s$) can be constructed as follows.
+If someone wants to design a MQCP-CD using a certain kind of quantum state in his/her favour, one of the most important things he/she should do first is to find the corresponding encoding operation ($U$) and controlling operation ($C$), which satisfy the security requirement of the MQCP-CD.
+Obviously, the method we just proposed above can be used to construct such unitary operations according to the quantum states that the protocol designer wants to use.
+For example, if he/she wants to design a MQCP-CD with single photons, a natural choice for one of the two bases could be \{$|0\rangle$, $|1\rangle$\}.
+By employing our method, the other basis could be chosen as$\{|+\rangle$, $|-\rangle\}$, where $|+\rangle=\frac{1}{\sqrt{2}}(|0\rangle-i|1\rangle)$ and $|-\rangle=\frac{1}{\sqrt{2}}(|1\rangle-i|0\rangle)$, and the corresponding encoding operation $U_s$ and controlling operation $C_s$ can be constructed as